Experience a day of family fun at The Dennison Railroad Depot Museum located in Dennison, Ohio.

 Our Homefront hospitality became so well known, that the nickname Dreamsville, USA was given to us by the soldiers themselves.
 Today, the beautifully restored 1873 Pennsylvania Railroad Depot, which served as the Panhandle Division Headquarters, offers plenty of family entertainment.

 The Depot is fully restored and now houses a museum, restaurant, Panhandle Theater and Whistle Stop Railway Gift Shop.
 Visitors can explore the museum’s Railroad History and Sports exhibits, then watch the trains run in the large Model Train Layout depicting Dennison in its heyday.
 The theater features a film on Dennison’s role as a WWII Canteen that earned Dennsion the nickname Dreamsville, USA.
-A train of railroad cars is attached to the Depot which feature the Children’s Interactive Railroad Car Experience, a special yearly Feature Exhibit Car, a rare WWII Hospital Car housing our WWI and WWII collections, and a Local History Car.
+A train of railroad cars is attached to the Depot which features the Children’s Interactive Railroad Car Experience, a special yearly Feature Exhibit Car, a rare WWII Hospital Car housing our WWI and WWII collections, and a Local History Car.
 The museum is very interactive and hands-on.
 Children are invited to follow Bing’s Scavenger Hunt.

 A fifth car in the Museum’s Addition is a Railroad Research Library, housing our archives.
 It is available for research upon appointment during open hours.